ryda20/Runfile/README.md

 # Runfile

 This repository contains the default Runfile template for getting started in your own projects.

-A Runfile is a bash (or zsh etc.) script that follows a specific format.
-It's called `Runfile`, sits in the root of your project and contains the tasks to build your project.
+A Runfile is a bash (or zsh etc.) script only.

+You can define the `task` you want to do by write new function in the Runfile.

+I use it to replace with my Makefile because i have some difficulty to write bash code in Makefile for some cases and i don't want to write bash scripts in the Makefile.
+It's personally :)

 ## Install